eProsima/Fast-DDS-docs/docs/fastdds/use_cases/use_cases.rst

   - configure a non-strict reliable mode (see :ref:`tuning-nonstrict-reliability`).

++ :ref:`use-case-realtime`.
+  Describes the configuration options that allows using Fast DDS on a real-time scenario.
+  The examples describe how to:

+  - configure memory management to avoid dynamic memory allocation (see :ref:`realtime-allocations`).

+  - limit the blocking time of API functions to have a predictable response time (see :ref:`non-blocking-calls`).

 + :ref:`fastrtps_ros2`.
   Since Fast DDS is the default middleware implementation in the `OSRF`_ `Robot Operation System 2 (ROS 2)`_, this tutorial is an explanation of how to take full advantage of Fast DDS wide set of capabilities in a ROS 2